OpenDreamKit/OpenDreamKit.github.io/about-mathematicians.md

 --
 Supported by:

 - Research engineers
 - An open source based company (Logilab)

 ---
+## How are we doing?

+--

+### The bad news

+- Some tasks harder than expected

+- We expected recruitment to be hard.
+It really was.

+- We exected the admistrative overhead to be high.
+It really is.

+--

+### The good news

+- Intensive work started on all fronts
+    - Current deliverables not representative

+- Some really good recruitement

+- Joint workshops are very effective

+- Interesting technology raising
+    - Windows support for Linux apps

+--
+### Ways to improve?

+- There could be more interactions in certain areas

+- Some workpackages could benefit from more animation

+- More workshops / joint visits / online meetings?

+---
 ## More reading

 - The [developer's perspective](/about-developers) on OpenDreamKit